-- In 2020, the U.S. had one death by suicide every 11 minutes. - For people ages 10-34, suicide is a leading cause of death. - Suicide is the second leading cause of death for college students - Approximately 1,100 college students die by suicide every year - 6% of college students report they have seriously considered suicide over the past year; 90% of those students created a suicide plan, 14% actually attempted suicide, and 60% continued to have thoughts of suicide. (tspn.org)
+- In 2020, the U.S. had one death by suicide every 11 minutes. - For people ages 10-34, suicide is a leading cause of death. - Suicide is the second leading cause of death for college students - Approximately 1,100 college students die by suicide every year - 6% of college students report they have seriously considered suicide over the past year; 90% of those students created a suicide plan, 14% actually attempted suicide, and 60% continued to have thoughts of suicide.
+Visit tspn.org for more information.